-REFERENCE AND ADMINISTRATIVE DETAILS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022
+REFERENCE AND ADMINISTRATIVE DETAILS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023

-Bankers Lloyds Bank plc PO Box 1000 Milton Keynes Buckinghamshire BX1 1LT Solicitors Stone King LLP Wellington House East road Cambridge CB1 1BH
+Lloyds Bank plc Bankers

+PO Box 1000 Milton Keynes Buckinghamshire BX1 1LT

+Solicitors Stone King LLP

+Wellington House

+East road Cambridge CB1 1BH

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Trustees present their annual report together with the financial statements and auditors' reports of the charitable company for the period 1 September 2021 to 31 August 2022 The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' reports of the charitable company for the period 1 September 2022 to 31 August 2023 The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.

-The financial statements have been prepared in accordance with the accounting policies set out on pages 33 to 65 and comply with the charitable company's memorandum and articles of association, applicable laws and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS102)
+The financial statements have been prepared in accordance with the accounting policies set out on pages 33 to 70 and comply with the charitable company's memorandum and articles of association, applicable laws and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland (FRS102)

 The 5 Dimensions Trust formerly, Shenley Brook End School, operated as a single entity until 01 September 2018 when The Hazeley Academy joined the Trust.
 Both academies serve the local community in the western flank of Milton Keynes for pupils aged 11 to 19.
-The Trust had a combined roll of 3418 in the school census on 4 October 2020.
+Priory Rise School joined the Trust in January 2023, serving the west Milton Keynes communities of Tattenhoe Park and South Kingsmead for pupils aged 3 to 11.
+The Trust had a combined roll of 3446 in the school census on 6 October 2022.
+Priory Rise School had a roll of 660 in the 6 October 2022 census..